-Each course syllabus should contain a disability statement.
+Each course syllabus should contain a disability statement:

-[NSAD is committed to providing reasonable accommodations for students with documented disabilities in compliance with the American Disabilities Act (ADA).
-Students may request accommodations by registering with: Disability Services Coordinator, Carrie Perez.
-Email: cperez3@newschoolarch.edu Phone: 619-684-8829.
+[NewSchool is committed to providing reasonable accommodations for students with documented disabilities in compliance with the American Disabilities Act (ADA).
+Students may request accommodations by registering with: Disability Services Coordinator, Nicole Dean.
+Email: ada@newschoolarch.edu and ndean@newschoolarch.edu.
+Phone: 619-684-8868.
 It is important to do this early in the quarter as possible because ADA accommodations are not retroactive.
 All discussions with the faculty/student/DSC will remain confidential.
 The syllabus is available in alternate formats upon request.]